Suyog314/ML-Assignment_02/assignment_q4_subjective_answers.md

 **a) Image Reconstruction-**

-- **[2 Marks]** Use an image and reconstruct the image in the following two cases, where your region is-
 1. a rectangular block of 30X30 is assumed missing from the image.

   Answer:

 2. a random subset of 900 (30X30) pixels is missing from the image.

 Answer:
     Choose rank `r` yourself.
 Perform Gradient Descent till convergence, plot the selected regions, original and reconstructed images, Compute the following metrics:
     * RMSE on predicted v/s ground truth high resolution image